Generalized Symmetries From Fusion Actions: Galois correspondence from fusion actions

 \section{Galois correspondence from fusion actions}

-In this section, we prove the Galois correspondence between the condensable subalgebras $B$ of any given condensable algebra $A$ in a pseudounitary MTC $\CC$ and the fusion subcategories $\BB$ containing $\CAo$ of $\CA$.
-In particular, we prove that $B=A^\BB$ is a condensable subalgebra of $A$, and $\BB \mapsto A^\BB$ defines a order-reversing bijection between the fusion subcategory of $\CA$ containing $\CAo$ and the condensable subalgebra of $A$.
+In this section, we prove the Galois correspondence between the condensable subalgebras $B$ of any given condensable algebra $A$ in a pseudounitary MTC $\CC$ and the fusion subcategories $\BB$ of $\CA$ containing $\CAo$.
+In particular, we prove that $B=A^\BB$ is a condensable subalgebra of $A$, and $\BB \mapsto A^\BB$ defines a order-reversing bijection between the fusion subcategories of $\CA$ containing $\CAo$ and the condensable subalgebras of $A$.
 Moreover, $\BB = (\CBo)_A$.
 Our approach is motivated by \cite{DM1997, Xu2014}, and is a generalization of Galois correspondence \cite{DM1997, HMT1999, DJX2013, Xu2014} of orbifolds of vertex operator algebras, and that of intermediate conformal nets.

 We would like to point out that such a correspondence was previously established in \cite[Thm.
 4.1]{DMNO} for $\CC = Z(\CA)$ or $A$ is the Lagrangian algebra of $\CC$, where the subalgebra $B$ of $A$ corresponding to the fusion subcategory $\BB$ of $\CA$ is given by $B=I_\BB(\1)$ and $I_\BB$ is the right adjoint of the forgetful functor $F_\BB:\CC \to Z_\BB(\CA)$.
 This approach will be discussed in detail in Section \ref{s:relative}.
 In this section, we essentially provides an alternate approach for \cite[Rmk.
 4.12]{DMNO} in the spirit of classical Galois correspondence.
 The remark \cite[Rmk.
 4.12]{DMNO} was also proved in \cite[Thm.
 3.5]{LKW}.